Dniel97/orpheusdl-tidal/README.md

 `proprietary_codecs`: Enables/Disables MQA (Tidal Masters) downloading regardless the "hifi" setting from `download_quality`

 `spatial_codecs`: Enables/Disables downloading of Dolby Atmos (EAC-3, AC-4) and Sony 360RA

+`main_resolution`: Tidal only supports 80x80, 160x160, 320x320, 480x480, 640x640, 1080x1080 and 1280x1280px
+(1280px won't work for playlists).
+If you choose 1400 or anything above 1280, it will get the highest quality even if the highest is 4000x4000px.
+That's because Tidal doesn't provide the "origin artwork" size, so the module will just get the largest.

 ### Tidal
 ```json